-Pre-existing structures such as docks, piers and bridge pilings are great locations for the deployment of a long-term water quality, hydrology, and/or weather monitoring system.
-Mounting to secure structures cuts down expenses and allows for better accessibility.
+Pre-existing structures such as docks, piers and bridge pilings are great locations for the deployment of a water quality and weather monitoring system.

 Construction projects, dredging operations and emergency response situations call for a platform that can monitor water quality at a moment’s notice, while alerting project managers of exceedances and potential concerns.

 By combining non-contact water level measurement technology with reliable wireless communications and solar charging, NexSens flood warning systems are easy to install, operate, and maintain.

 Living roofs are natural, aesthetically pleasing solutions for decreasing storm water runoff, reducing energy costs, moderating the Urban Heat Island effect as well as providing additional habitat for animals in the city.
 Water collected in these systems can support irrigation needs for your system as well.

 Groundwater contamination is a serious issue that can affect irrigation, drinking water, and municipal water supplies.
 NexSens groundwater monitoring systems offer an in-situ method for tracking water quality and level in real-time.